cloudify-examples/example-use-cases/opensource_case/httpd/README.md

 ## How to run?
 * Upload to the Cloudify manager the following plugins:
-** OpenStack plugin
+ * OpenStack plugin.
-** Cloudify utilities plugin
+ * Cloudify utilities plugin.
-* Upload the basic openstack vm blueprint (generic_provision) with the blueprint id of connected_host.
+* Upload (if needed) the basic OpenStack vnf blueprint (generic_provision) with the blueprint id of "connected_host", this is needed for importing the blueprint in the different components.
-* Upload the HTTPD blueprint.
+* Upload the httpd blueprint.
 * Deploy the blueprint with the relevant inputs and secrets.